stevedatadog/katacoda-scenarios/synthetics-cicd/first-deploy.md

 It will take a few minutes for the build and deployment to complete.
 Click on each step as it activates to see the work that Drone is doing.
 Make special note of the **deploy-staging** and **deploy-production** steps, which are currently identical.
 In the next step, you will configure Drone to run a browser test before deploying to production.

-Click the **Continue** button below to explore Datadog's Synthetic Tests API.
+Click the **Continue** button below to create the browser test that will monitor the Storedog homepage following discounts service deployments.